stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 3/Lesson 25 - Advanced Topics.md

 ## Design Introduction

 **Design thinking** is reasoning able ill-defined, unconstrained, and open-ended problems that are situated in the world.
 In design thinking, the solution and problem co-evolve over time.

+## Creativity Introduction

+Some is _creative_ if it is:

+1. Novel
+2. Valuable
+3. Unexpected

+Some other processes of creativity may include:

+- Emergence
+- Re-representation
+- Serendipity